UNITED STATES

 Research and Development and Patent Expenses

-Research and development and patent expenses represent costs incurred by us for the discovery, development, and manufacture of our Products and Product Candidates and include:
+Research and development and patent expenses represent costs incurred by us for the discovery, development, and manufacture of our Products and Product Candidates, and include:

-● | external research and development expenses incurred under agreements with contract research organizations, or “CROs”, contract development and manufacturing organization, or “CDMOs”, and consultants; |
+● | external research and development expenses incurred under agreements with contract research organizations (“CROs”), CDMOs and consultants; |

-● | salaries, payroll taxes, employee benefits expenses for individuals involved in research and development efforts; |
+● | salaries, payroll taxes, employee benefits expenses for individuals involved in research and development efforts; | |

-● | research supplies; and |
+● | research supplies; and | |

 ● | legal and patent office fees related to patent and intellectual property matters. |

 We expense research and development costs as incurred.
 We recognize expenses for certain development activities, such as preclinical studies and manufacturing, based on an evaluation of the progress to completion of specific tasks using data or other information provided to us by our vendors.
-Payments for these activities are based on the terms of the individual agreements, which may differ from the pattern of expenses historically incurred.
+Payments for these activities are based on the terms of the individual agreements, which may differ from the pattern of expenses incurred.
 Non-refundable advance payments for goods or services to be received in the future for use in research and development activities are recorded as prepaid expenses.
 These amounts are recognized as an expense as the goods are delivered or the related services are performed, or until it is no longer expected that the goods will be delivered, or the services rendered.

 External costs represent a significant portion of our research and development expenses, which we track on a program-by-program basis following the nomination of a development candidate.
 Our internal research and development expenses consist primarily of personnel-related expenses, including salaries, benefits and stock-based compensation expenses.
 We do not track our internal research and development expenses on a program-by-program basis as the resources are deployed across multiple projects.